p2k3m/astro/README.md

 2. Install dependencies with `npm install`.
 3. Start the app with `npm run dev:all` to run the backend and Vite dev server simultaneously.

+### Swiss Ephemeris executable

+During `npm install` the project tries to build the Swiss Ephemeris `swetest` utility from the sources in `swisseph/` using `make`.
+If the build succeeds or a compatible `swetest` is already available in your `PATH`, it will be used for high precision calculations.
+When the build fails (for example, on systems without a C toolchain) the app falls back to a bundled JavaScript approximation, so installation still completes.

 ### Preparing the offline location dataset

 The app looks for a `public/cities.json` file containing objects with `name`, `lat` and `lon` fields.
 You can build this file from the [GeoNames](https://www.geonames.org/) database: